bunnian/bunnian.github.io/index.md

 ## Previous Experience

 **Intern, Plant Sciences Lab at UMCP** _(2018 Summer)_ <br>
- - Responsible for assitance in performing experiments on arabidopsis to determine gene effects on survivability in different climates.
+ - Responsible for assistance in performing experiments on arabidopsis plants to determine gene effects on survivability in different climates.
- - Became proficient in pipetting, plating, as well as DNA extraction.
+ - Became proficient in data entry, pipetting, plating, as well as DNA extraction.

 ## Skills